abshirahmed/trmnl-salah-times/README.md

    ```

    After deployment, you'll receive an API Gateway URL with the endpoint `/prayer-times` that you'll use in the TRMNL plugin setup.

+### CI/CD Pipeline

+This project uses GitHub Actions for continuous integration and deployment via the "Build and Deploy" workflow:

+- **Continuous Integration**: All branch pushes and PRs to main are automatically tested, linted, and type-checked
+- **Continuous Deployment**: Successful builds on the main branch are automatically deployed to AWS (production stage)

+To set up the CI/CD pipeline, you need to add the following secrets to your GitHub repository:

+- `AWS_ACCESS_KEY_ID`: Your AWS access key ID
+- `AWS_SECRET_ACCESS_KEY`: Your AWS secret access key

 ### TRMNL Plugin Setup